 Patients with angina undergoing elective coronary angioplasty for clinical reasons were prospectively enrolled for pressure wire assessment before and after intervention.
-FFR was used as the reference standard to detect significant epicardial stenoses and only patients with physiologically significant lesions (FFR values ≤ 0.80) were included.
+FFR was used as the reference standard to detect significant epicardial stenoses and only patients with physiologically significant lesions (FFR values $\leq 0.80$ ) were included.

 Diabetes was defined as the use of oral hypoglycaemic agents or subcutaneous insulin injection.
 Hypertension was defined by a formal diagnosis by the referring physician.
-Hypercholesterolaemia was defined as requiring a statin with total cholesterol $\geq 5 \text{ mmol/L}$ and low density lipoprotein (LDL) $\geq 2 \text{ mmol/L}$.
-Smoking status was patient reported and dichotomised as currently smoking cigarettes (including recent discontinuation within 1 year) and those who are never smokers or stopped over 1 year ago.
+Hypercholesterolaemia was defined as requiring a statin with total cholesterol and low density $\geq 5 \text{ mmol/L}$ lipoprotein (LDL)≥2 mmol/L. Smoking status was patient reported and dichotomised as currently smoking cigarettes (including recent discontinuation within 1 year) and those who are never smokers or stopped over 1 year ago.

-Patients were recruited from the Imperial College Healthcare NHS Trust, the Veterans Affairs Medical Center, Little Rock, Arkansas, USA and during the diastolic Medical Center, Little R
+Patients were recruited from the Imperial College Healthcare NHS Trust, the Veterans Affairs Medical Center, Little Rock, Arkansas, USA and